stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 such data as he had deciphered.
-This reticence he explained away as due to a wish to wait until he might announce some connected revelation, but as the weeks passed without further disclosures there began to grow up between the youth and his family a kind of constraint; intensified in his mother&rsquo;s case by her manifest disapproval of all Curwen delvings.
+This reticence he explained away as due to a wish to wait until he might announce some connected revelation, but as the weeks passed without further disclosures there began to grow up between the youth and his family a kind of constraint; intensified in his mother's case by her manifest disapproval of all Curwen delvings.

   During October Ward began visiting the libraries again, but no longer for the antiquarian matter of his former days.
 Witchcraft and magic, occultism and daemonology, were what